Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/UIVisualizerService.md

 [IUIVisualizerService](/Catel.Core\Catel\Services\IUIVisualizerService.md)

-Service to show modal or non-modal popup windows.

-    All windows will have to be registered manually or are be resolved via the [IViewLocator](#).
+Service to show modal or non-modal popup windows.All windows will have to be registered manually or are be resolved via the [IViewLocator](#).

 ## Fields

-### _viewLocator

-The view locator.

-### Log

-The log.

-### RegisteredWindows

-Dictionary of registered windows.

 ## Constructors